New The Maker Pass is here. $99/year

 Launch window 7 days (Mon 00:00 UTC → Sun 23:59 UTC) 24 hours (12:01 AM PT → 11:59 PM PT)

-Cost Free tier; paid tiers add featured placement Free to launch (paid promo separate)
+Cost Free tier; Premium adds a permanent backlink and more scheduling flexibility Free to launch (paid promo separate)

 Review process AI + admin review, usually within 24 hours Automated filtering, manual moderation